MarieComet/MC-Divi-Module-Title/readme.txt

 <a href="https://www.elegantthemes.com/gallery/divi/" rel="nofollow">Divi</a> is a registered trademark of Elegant Themes, Inc. This plugin is not affiliated with nor endorsed by <a href="https://www.elegantthemes.com" rel="nofollow">Elegant Themes</a>.

 == Installation ==
 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of this plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type “Divi Title Module” and click Search Plugins.
 Once you’ve found the plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.